-Former Luzerne County President Judge Michael T. Conahan moved one step closer to a federal prison cell this morning with his guilty plea to a racketeering conspiracy charge in U.S. District Court in Scranton.
+Former Luzerne County President Judge Michael T. Conahan moved one step closer to a federal prison cell this morning with his guilty plea to a racketeering conspiracy charge in a U.S. District Court in Scranton, Ohio.

-Conahan withdrew a previous guilty plea last summer after U.S. District Judge Edwin M. Kosik judge rejected the 87-month jail term spelled out in his plea agreement.
-That agreement allowed him to back out if he was dissatisfied with his sentence.
+Conahan had withdrawn a previous guilty plea last summer after U.S. District Judge Edwin M. Kosik rejected the 87-month jail term spelled out in his plea agreement.
+That agreement allowed the judge to back out of the agreement if he was dissatisfied with the sentence.

-The new agreement also lacks any indication of whether Conahan will testify against his co-defendant, former judge Mark A. Ciavarella Jr. or cooperate with federal investigators conducting an ongoing corruption probe that has ensnared 27 local government officials and contractors since January 2009.
+Conahan’s new agreement with prosecutors, signed in April, has no escape clause and Conahan will face up to 20 years when he is sentenced by Kosik.
+The new agreement also lacks any indication of whether Conahan will testify against his co-defendant, former judge Mark A. Ciavarella Jr., or cooperate with federal investigators conducting an ongoing corruption probe that had ensnared twenty-seven local government officials, and contractors since the case broke in January of 2009.

-After the former judges withdrew their guilty pleas in August 2009, they were indicted by a federal grand jury on 48 counts that carry combined maximum sentences of hundreds of years in prison.
+After the former judges withdrew their guilty pleas in August of 2009, they were indicted by a federal grand jury on forty-eight counts that carried combined maximum sentences of hundreds of years in prison.